hardkoro/cv/README.md

 <!-- https://raw.githubusercontent.com/progfay/shields-with-icon/master/README.md -->

-I was working as a backend developer in a small company.
+I worked as a backend developer for a small company.
 I had achieved all my goals within it, and I was looking for new challenges now.
-This led me to appyling for Python Engineer at Picnic Technologies B.V.
-Currently I am starting my work here, and I am very excited about it.
+This led me to applying for Python Engineer at Picnic Technologies B.V.
+Currently I am starting my work here, and I am very excited about it.applying

-As for my previous experience.
-I was responsible for the design and development of a WMS system (database and ERP integration), implemented address storage, integrated new logic into existing document workflow, coordinated the development of tablets software for storekeepers to perform warehouse operations.
-As a result, we reduce quantitive and qualitive errors in shipping up to 50%, reduced waste in production up to 10% and increased total customers' satisfaction.
+As for my previous experience, I was responsible for the design and development of a WMS system (database and ERP integration), implemented address storage, integrated new logic into existing document workflow, coordinated the development of tablet software for storekeepers to perform warehouse operations.
+As a result, we reduced quantitive and qualitative errors in shipping up to 50%, reduced waste in production up to 10% and increased total customers' satisfaction.

 Under my initiative, Python was added to the company’s technology stack.
-I used Python to integrate several EDI systems to ERP, made some ETL data pipelines, created a REST API service.
+I used Python to integrate several EDI systems into ERP, made some ETL data pipelines, created a REST API service.
 Also, I deployed Apache Airflow and became an experienced user of Docker containers.
 I know when to use Django and when to prefer Flask.

-If SQL was considered as a natural language, then I would call myself a bilingual.
+If SQL was considered as a natural language, then I would call myself bilingual.
 I know how to utilize views, triggers, procedures, pipe functions, explain plans, partitions — you name it!
 I know Oracle best of all, but PostgreSQL is my buddy too.
 Now I am expanding my skills in NoSQL, as I passed several MongoDB training courses in particular.

-Had one subordinate: I know how to set tasks & control its execution without any conflicts.

 <br/>